alexzhangs/aws-cfn-vpn/README.md

 stacks.

-For the detailed usage of theese scripts, see `bash <script>.sh -h`.
+For the detailed usage of these scripts, see `bash <script>.sh -h`.

 With them, you can build a set of custom commands to quickly deploy your stacks.